-If this is your first time to file a car insurance claim, read on to know more about this important requirement for claims processing.
+If this is your first time filing a car insurance claim, read on to know more about this important requirement for claims processing.

-While this legal term sounds too technical for common people, the meaning of "notarized affidavit" is actually simple—it’s a written and signed statement of facts verified to be true and can be used as evidence in any court case.
+While this legal term sounds too technical, the meaning of "notarized affidavit" is actually simple.
+It's a written and signed statement of facts verified to be true and can be used as evidence in any court case.

-It's usually an alternative to the police report, which is also a requirement for car insurance claim.
-If you've already filed a police report after a car accident, this would suffice—no need to get and submit an affidavit for car insurance claim.
+It's usually an alternative to the police report, which is also a requirement for car insurance claims.
+If you've already filed a police report after a car accident, this would suffice—no need to get and submit an affidavit of car insurance claim.

 However, it's easier and faster to get a notarized affidavit of damage to vehicle for insurance than a police report.
-Sometimes, police reports are released the day after filing, so you'll have to come back to the police station for the police report.
-When you obtain an affidavit, it will take you only a few minutes to wait for the document.
+Sometimes, police reports are released the day after filing, so you'll have to come back to the police station for the report.
+When you obtain an affidavit, waiting for the document will take only a few minutes.

-This is especially helpful for hit and run cases in the Philippines.
-Instead of waiting for the police report, you can go get an affidavit of damage to vehicle due to hit and run.
-For lighter cases like a fender bender in a parking lot, you can choose to get an affidavit of damage to vehicle while parked if your insurance covers it.
+This is especially helpful for hit-and-run cases in the Philippines.
+Instead of waiting for the police report, you can get an affidavit of damage to vehicle due to hit and run.
+For lighter cases like a fender bender in a parking lot, you can get an affidavit of damage to vehicle while parked if your insurance policy covers it.

-Here are the specifics of getting a notarized affidavit for car insurance claim.
+Here are the specifics of getting a notarized affidavit of car insurance claim.